stenin-nikita/route-peek/docs/src/en/guide/what-is-route-peek.md

 # What is Route Peek?

-Route Peek is a library that defines syntax to create matches with route patterns.
+Route Peek is a library for creating and matching dynamic routes.